 Steve Glickman, co-founder and CEO of the Economic Innovation Group, which helped in the creation of the legislation, also spoke to the audience — through a video conference from Washington, D.C.

 “This is a program designed at addressing economic inequality, but it’s designed at addressing economic inequality at a level we don’t talk about a lot in this country, and this is inequality within and among communities,” Glickman said.
 “And, in those communities, your economic outcomes and life outcomes are very different.
 It almost is like we are talking about two different countries.
-And those countries start to feel more and more like these are places that are not in America, but in the developing world.”
+And those communities start to feel more and more like these are places that are not in America, but in the developing world.”

 That’s because there are pockets of the country that see life expectancies that are five years lower than the average, and the chances of climbing the socioeconomic ladder is in the single digits, rates of obesity and diabetes and opioid use are more than 50 percent higher than the average, Glickman said.